Vocation Advisors Directory (updated March 2017) (.pdf / 1067kb)

 How do I find a Vocation Advisor?

-The Bishop has appointed sixteen Vocation Advisors who are working across the diocese.
-You'll find their contact details through the link below.
+The Bishop has appointed several Vocation Advisors who are working across the diocese.
+You'll find their contact details through the link at the top.
 Often people contact a Vocation Advisor directly, or their vicar or other clergy might refer them.
 If you want to explore ordained or other ministry, you should have spoken about it with your vicar / parish priest first.